True Life Tips

 • Do both of you have room to express frustration respectfully?

-The goal is not to avoid every trigger.
 The goal is for both partners to handle hard moments without fear or contempt.

 Ask for outside help sooner rather than later